ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/DesigningSoftwareForTheWeb.md

 Resources:

 * http://www.w3schools.com/        Tutorials for HTML, CSS, JavaScript, JQuery, JSON and other topics.
-*
+* https://www.playframework.com/   A web app framework for Java
+* http://jquery.com/               jQuery is a fast, small, and feature-rich JavaScript library.
+* http://getbootstrap.com/         Bootstrap is a popular HTML/CSS/JS framework for responsive, mobile first web projects.